-While lots of outdoor pursuits are high-octane intense affairs, fishing is a gentler option for older people, those with disabilities, and anyone who wants to enjoy a relaxing outdoor activity.
+While lots of outdoor pursuits are high-octane intense affairs, fishing is a gentler option for older people, those with disabilities, and anyone who wants to enjoy a relaxing outdoor activity near rivers or lakes.
 For these reasons and more, fishing is a popular pastime around the world.

 As part of the study, all non-participants were asked about the activities they would perhaps like to get involved with (a non-participant is defined as someone who has not been involved in any outdoor activity in the measured 12-month period).

 Interestingly, many non-participants were hugely interested in the prospect of fishing, and lots of them listed it as the thing they’d most like to try.
 The following non-participant demographics listed fishing as the #1 pursuit they’d most be interested in:

 - Those who earn under $25,000 per year

 - Those who earn between $25,000 and $49,999 per year

 - Those who earn between $50,000 and $74,999 per year

 - 6-12 year-olds